Dootmaan/ICMIL/README.md

-# Code for *Iteratively Coupled Multiple Instance Learning from Instance to Bag Classifier for Whole Slide Image Classification*
+# Code for *Rethinking multiple instance learning for whole slide image classification: a bag-level classifier is a good instance-level teacher*

-*We have released an improved embedder finetuning method based on ICMIL, which is even more effective and elegant.
-Switch to the other branch to use the new confidence-based embedder finetuning method.*
+*This branch holds the confidence-based embedder finetuning method for ICMIL, which is even more effective and elegant.*

 ## 1. Brief Introduction and Prerequisites